chocolatey/choco/docs/generated/CommandsUninstall.md

        uninstall on first package failure instead of continuing with others.
        Overrides the default feature 'stopOnFirstPackageFailure' set to 'False- '.
 Available in 0.10.4+.

+     --exitwhenrebootdetected, --exit-when-reboot-detected
+     Exit When Reboot Detected - Stop running install, upgrade, or uninstall when a reboot request is detected.
+Requires 'usePackageExitCodes' feature to be turned on.
+Will exit with either 350 or 1604.
+Overrides the default feature 'exitOnRebootDetected' set to 'False'.
+Available in 0.10.12+.

+     --ignoredetectedreboot, --ignore-detected-reboot
+     Ignore Detected Reboot - Ignore any detected reboots if found.
+Overrides the default feature 'exitOnRebootDetected' set to 'False'.
+Available in 0.10.12+.

      --fromprograms, --from-programs, --fromprogramsandfeatures, --from-programs-and-features
      From Programs and Features - Uninstalls a program from programs and